gregcorbett/SciBot/README.md

 ### Requirements for building and developing SciBot

-Microsoft installers have been linked for each requirement for easy of installation.
+Microsoft installers have been linked for each requirement for ease of installation.

 1. Python, 3.4 or higher (https://www.python.org/downloads/)
   * exact version used in testing ( https://www.python.org/ftp/python/3.4.3/python-3.4.3.msi)